Home Aviation Private Jets to Final Four Indianapolis 2026

 Yes.
 The NCAA lists Indianapolis as the host city, with games at Lucas Oil Stadium on April 4 and April 6, 2026.

-Is IND the only airport worth using?
+Is IND the only airport worth using for the Final Four?

 Who operates the FBOs at MQJ and EYE?